 a fully integrated, interdisciplinary approach to quantitative finance

 Since its founding, Carnegie Mellon University has emphasized cross-disciplinary research and education.
-In this innovative tradition, the MSCF program was formed in 1994 as the interdisciplinary collaboration of the Department of Statistics in the Dietrich College of Humanities and Social Sciences, the Heinz College School of Information Systems and Management, the Mathematical Sciences Department in the Mellon College of Science and the Tepper School of Business.
+In this innovative tradition, the MSCF program was formed in 1994 as the interdisciplinary collaboration of the Department of Statistics & Data Science in the Dietrich College of Humanities and Social Sciences, the Heinz College of Information Systems and Public Policy, the Department of Mathematical Sciences in the Mellon College of Science and the Tepper School of Business.
 The joint venture between these four colleges enables MSCF to offer a tight integration of statistics, computer science, mathematics and finance - the four disciplines underlying computational finance.

 We break our three-semester program into six, seven-week long “mini” semesters.
 Courses focus on the quantitative finance career paths of interest to our students: in trading, financial modeling, quantitative portfolio management and risk management.